 Passenger automobiles weighing 6,000 pounds or less;

-Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment); and
+Any property used for entertainment or recreational purposes (such as photographic, phonographic, communication, and video recording equipment).

 Listed property does not include photographic, phonographic, communication, or video equipment used exclusively in your trade or business or at your regular business establishment.
-It also does not include any computer or peripheral equipment used exclusively at a regular business establishment and owned or leased by the person operating the establishment.
-For purposes of these exceptions, a portion of your home is treated as a regular business establishment only if that portion meets the requirements under section 280A(c)(1) for deducting expenses for the business use of your home.
+For purposes of this exception, a portion of your home is treated as a regular business establishment only if that portion meets the requirements under section 280A(c)(1) for deducting expenses for the business use of your home.

 Deduct contributions to employee benefit programs that are not an incidental part of a pension or profit-sharing plan included on line 19.
 Examples are accident and health plans, group-term life insurance, and dependent care assistance programs.
 If you made contributions on your behalf as a self-employed person to a dependent care assistance program, complete Form 2441, Parts I and III, to figure your deductible contributions to that program.

 You cannot deduct contributions you made on your behalf as a self-employed person for group-term life insurance.

 Do not include on line 14 any contributions you made on your behalf as a self-employed person to an accident and health plan.
 However, you may be able to deduct on Schedule 1 (Form 1040), line 29, or Form 1040NR, line 29, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents, even if you do not itemize your deductions.
 See the instructions for Schedule 1 (Form 1040), line 29, or Form 1040NR, line 29, for details.